 BMus, MMus, FRCM, HonRCM

-Itzhak Rashkovsky is an internationally renowned Russian-Israeli violinist and pedagogue.
+Itzhak Rashkovsky is an internationally renowned Ukrainian-Israeli violinist and pedagogue.
 He was awarded a master's degree by the Samuel Rubin Israeli Academy of Music, Tel Aviv, where he studied with Professor Yair Kless.
 He has appeared as a soloist and chamber music player in many countries.

 As Professor of Violin at the Royal College of Music, London, Itzhak Rashkovsky has come to be one of the leading and most sought-after teachers in England.
 His students, who come from all over the world to study with him, have been winners of many national and international competitions.